OKScienceDE/Open_Science_101/README.md

 There will be 2 sites where we will be available in person during the sprint:

 1. On Thursday Matthias will be at the sprint-site in [Berlin](https://ti.to/mozilla-science/gs2016-berlin)
-2. On Friday Andreas and Konrad will be available in Würzburg (place to be announced soon)
+2. On Friday Andreas and Konrad will be available at the [University of Würzburg](https://www.uni-wuerzburg.de/en/ueber/university/) (exact location to be announced soon)